WOSU-FM

-WOSU-FM (89.7 FM) is a non-commercial educational radio station licensed to Columbus, Ohio, featuring a public radio news and information format known as "89.7fm NPR News".
+WOSU-FM (89.7 FM) is a non-commercial educational radio station licensed to Columbus, Ohio, featuring a public radio news and information format known as "89.7fm NPR News."
 Owned by Ohio State University, the station serves the Columbus metro area and has multiple repeaters throughout Ohio, making the station a multiple transmitter station.

 WOSU-FM has an effective radiated power (ERP) of 40,000 watts.
 Its transmitter is on West Dodridge Road in Columbus, near the Olentangy River.

 History

 Classical music

 WOSU-FM signed on for the first time on December 13, 1949.
 It initially simulcast its sister station, WOSU 820 AM, from sign-on until just after sunset, when the AM station, a daytimer, had to go off the air.
 WOSU-FM then broadcast its own programming until signing off at 7:30 pm.
 In 1950, the broadcast day was extended to 9:15 pm.
 It began 24-hour operation in 1960, and began airing a fully separate schedule on October 1, 1968.

+By 1952, it had begun simulcasting WOSU-AM's Ohio School of the Air broadcasts, continuing for over a decade.

-The station broadcast an all-classical format from 1980 until 2008.
+WOSU-FM broadcast an all-classical format from 1980 until 2008.

 It was the first station in Columbus to broadcast using HD Radio technology, beginning on April 5, 2004, at 3:30 p.m.
 It was also the first station in the United States to begin full-time multicast broadcasting when its HD-2 channel debuted on October 15, 2004.

 WOSU's HD Radio Channels on a SPARC Radio with PSD.

 From January 14, 2008, WOSU-FM switched to a mixed news/classical format, introducing NPR news magazines during morning and afternoon drive times along with several popular NPR weekend programs such as Weekend Edition, Car Talk, and Wait Wait...
 Don't Tell Me!, plus This American Life from Public Radio International.
 Many of these programs were simulcast with sister station WOSU AM.
 WOSU-FM now features a 24-hour-a-day classical music service on its HD-2 digital subchannel as well as on its web site.